 Critically evaluates experiences, learns quickly from outcomes and feedback, and applies this learning in new situations to determine better approaches.

 Rapidly adopts new technologies, either through adeptly grasping their usage (where needed) or through understanding their impact and empowering others to use them as needed.

 Connects easily with others, gains trust quickly, and builds and maintains effective relationships.

 Respects and appreciates individual differences, cultures, lifestyles, and traditions; actively includes diverse individuals and perspectives and treats people fairly, regardless of background.

 Maintains a positive attitude toward change and appreciates the opportunities that change presents.

 Competency libraries can contain upwards of 50 different competencies.
-However, when operationalized in an organization’s competency behavior framework, a useful number to aspire to is 6-10 competencies per job, role, level, or company.
-This allows the competency behavior framework to be comprehensive enough to cover the breadth of performance and/or all jobs within an organization, while keeping the number of competencies within a reasonable range for employees and managers to understand.
+However, when operationalised in an organisation’s competency behaviour framework, a useful number to aspire to is 6-10 competencies per job, role, level, or company.
+This allows the competency behaviour framework to be comprehensive enough to cover the breadth of performance and/or all jobs within an organisation, while keeping the number of competencies within a reasonable range for employees and managers to understand.